<< Short intro to LoC for SEO >>

 Oracle Risks to Consider

 Oracles can be manipulated.
-By allowing only Chainlink oracles on Debt DAO deployed infrastructure, we mitigate many of these risks, but risk exists with any oracle.
-Chainlink still relies on offchain decision making when submitting validated prices onchain.
-With Oracles in general, collateral that is priced with a compromised oracle can be deemed liquidatable prematurely.
+By relying on Chainlink oracles many of these risks are mitigated but there is always oracle risk.
+Chainlink relies on offchain decision making when submitting validated prices onchain.
+With Oracles in general, collateral that is priced with a compromised oracle can be deemed liquidatable prematurely or not at all.